AsiaBaseMetals Inc. Announces Appointment to the Advisory Board

-VANCOUVER, BRITISH COLUMBIA -- (Marketwired) -- 01/17/17 -- AsiaBaseMetals Inc. (the "Company") (TSX VENTURE: ABZ) is pleased to announce that it has appointed Mr. Andrew Bowering to the Advisory Board of the Company.
+VANCOUVER, BRITISH COLUMBIA -- (Marketwired) -- 01/19/17 -- AsiaBaseMetals Inc. (the "Company") (TSX VENTURE: ABZ) is pleased to announce that it has appointed Mr. Rafael Ovallos to the Advisory Board of the Company.

-Mr. Bowering has over 30 years of experience in the venture capital and public company arenas primarily in the mining sector with involvement in projects located around the globe.
-Andrew is the principal of a drilling company, a self-employed management consultant to public companies and has provided services in a variety of management and financial oversight roles.
-He has held senior executive positions and directorships in numerous public companies, including Millennial Lithium Corp., involved in mineral exploration in Canada, the United States, Mexico, and China.
-He has an in-depth knowledge of securities markets, regulatory affairs, and investor/public relations.
-Mr. Bowering has led several large acquisition programs in North America and has been instrumental in raising over $200 million to finance the companies.
-Mr. Bowering obtained a Bachelor's degree in Economics and Political Science from the University of British Columbia in 1986.
+Mr. Ovallos has over 25 years of experience in the venture capital and Mining sector with involvement in projects located in South America with emphasis in Columbia, Mexico, Chile, Peru and Argentina.
+Rafael, the Chief Executive Officer (CEO) of Columbian Golds Company, a Columbian gold producer for over 45 years, has been active in the mining arena with his family, especially in Columbia for over two generations.
+He has an in-depth knowledge of the mining industry, the political and regulatory environment within this industry throughout the Central and South American region.

-"It's my pleasure to welcome Mr. Andrew Bowering to the Advisory Board of AsiaBaseMetals Inc. Having had the pleasure of knowing Andrew for over 25 years, and the opportunity to follow his accomplishments, I'm sure the Company will benefit from his knowledge and relationships as it moves forward, together with the Company's existing Advisory Board members, Mr. Stephen Leahy and Mr. Joe Piekenbrock, to build shareholder value for all shareholders," stated Chairman of the Board & CEO, Raj Chowdhry.
+"It's my pleasure to welcome Mr. Rafael Ovallos to the Advisory Board of AsiaBaseMetals Inc. Having had the pleasure of knowing Rafael for a few years, and the opportunity to follow his accomplishments, I'm sure the Company will benefit from his knowledge and relationships as it moves forward, together with the Company's existing Advisory Board members, Mr. Stephen Leahy, Mr. Joe Piekenbrock, and Mr. Andrew Bowering to build shareholder value for all shareholders," stated Chairman of the Board & CEO, Raj Chowdhry.

-The Company is also pleased to announce, subject to regulatory approval, it has granted 550,000 stock options to Directors and consultants including members of the Advisory Board.
-These options will be exercisable at $0.30 for a period of two (2) years from the date of granting.

 Neither the TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.